 Carbohydrates are another major component of plasma membrane where some of its molecules may also be seen on the outer surface of the membrane.
 In these locations, they are linked to lipids and proteins, producing glycolipids and glycoproteins respectively.

 In general, most plasma membranes are highly permeable to small uncharged particles and some non-polar molecules like oxygen and carbon dioxide.
 They also allow uncharged polar molecules like water but not larger ones like sugars (i.e. glucose).

 Interestingly, they also do not allow the entry of charged molecules, regardless of their size.
 Such semi-permeability is highly necessary for overall cell control, maintenance of cell composition, and constant internal environment.

-The structure and function of cells are greatly determined by the plasma membrane themselves, which do not only act as barrier between the internal and external cellular environments.
+As the components of the cell membrane are known at this point, what is the function of the plasma membrane?
+Let’s explore.
+The structure and function of cells are greatly determined by the plasma membrane themselves, which do not only act as a barrier between the internal and external cellular environments.
 Other functions are elaborated below.